Redeveloping Major Gold District in Nevada

 Tom John — Senior Geological Consultant

 Tom John has 45 years of experience and was the Barrick Bullfrog’s Exploration Manager from 1995 through 1997.
 Mr. John has been advising and consulting for Bullfrog Gold from 2011 through the present.

 Joe Wilkins – Senior Geological Advisor

-*Disclaimer: The profile provides information which was sourced and approved by Bullfrog Gold in order to help investors learn more about the company.
-Bullfrog Gold is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by Bullfrog Gold Corp.
+(CSE:BFG,OTCQB:BFGC).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Bullfrog Gold Corp., in order to help investors learn more about the company.
+Bullfrog Gold Corp. is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.

 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.